Understanding Mastery Cut Scores

 FINAL THOUGHTS

 It is strongly recommended that you have a consistent approach to mastery scores at the district and school levels.
-When a consistent approach to mastery cut scores are in place your data is comparable across disciplines and grade levels.
+When a consistent approach is utilized, your data will be comparable across disciplines and grade levels.

 Our Mastery Services team provides expert professional development, strategic consulting, and alternative options designed to support the vision, goals, and adoption of Mastery products.
 If you would like to learn more about our services check out our Professional Development Options and contact your CSM for more information!